EmersonDeltaV/deltav-edge/developer-guide/microsoft-excel/microsoft-excel.md

-# How to use Edge Environment in Microsoft Excel
+# How to connect REST API endpoint to Microsoft Excel

 Here are step-by-step instructions for setting up your environment and configuring the necessary components to work with the Rest API Certificate and Bearer Token.